This blog post was last updated on Wednesday, October 26th.

 It’s no surprise that real estate, as the world’s largest asset class, offers ample opportunity for institutional investors and individuals willing to pursue it.
 Even as new trends emerge, like the shift to remote and hybrid working, real estate maintains its importance as a fixture in society.
-According to IBISWorld’s latest report, the commercial real estate market is poised to grow by 4% in 2022, with a $1 trillion market valuation.
+According to IBISWorld’s latest report, the commercial real estate market is poised to grow by 2.8% in 2022, while Statista reports that executives plan to increase tech budgets by 11%.
 Proptech, or property technology, will continue to drive real estate’s rapid growth by unlocking new efficiencies for real estate professionals across all verticals.

 All capital markets rely on technology to accomplish things in a faster, more accurate and seamless manner.
 While real estate, and particularly commercial real estate have historically lagged behind adjacent markets when it comes to technology, proptech has propelled the industry forward.
 Read on to learn more about what proptech is, and how commercial real estate technology continues to shape both the industry and the built world.